pawelrapacz/clipper/README.md

 ### Get clipper

-Firstly [download](https://github.com/pawelrapacz/clipper/releases/latest) the library and include `clipper.hpp` in your `.cpp` file.
+Firstly [download](https://github.com/pawelrapacz/clipper/releases/latest) the library and include `clipper/clipper.hpp` in your `.cpp` file.
 Now just use it!

 ### Usage